ShahKaivan/ConvoConnect/README.md

 # ConvoConnect: AI-Driven Chat Application

-ConvoConnect is a responsive chat application that enables seamless communication between users and AI using the ChatGPT API.
+ConvoConnect is a responsive chat application that enables seamless communication between users and AI using the Gemini API.
 Built with modern web technologies, ConvoConnect fosters dynamic and interactive communication experiences.

 ## Table of Contents